 No. I much prefer to meet owners in person before sending one of my puppies with them.
 I can deliver from Victoria to Campbell River if necessary and could possibly meet in the lower mainland if ferry costs are arranged.
 Otherwise you must come to Nanaimo to pick up your puppy.
-During Covid restricions we prefer to meet people outside of the house in the backyard.
+During Covid restrictions we prefer to meet people outside of the house in the backyard.

 What age do the puppies go to their new homes?

 While we used to allow puppies to go to their new homes at 8 weeks, more recent research has shown that the puppies are more well-adjusted if they stay with their breeder until they are 9 or 10 weeks old.
 It also takes about 7 days for their vaccinations to be effective in their bodies.
-Puppies also go through a fear stage at 8 weeks old and moving to a new home at this time can possibly be detrimental.
-For these reasons we have decided to keep the puppies until they are 9 weeks old before they go to their new homes.
+Puppies go through a fear stage at 8 weeks old and moving to a new home at this time can possibly be detrimental.
+For these reasons we have decided to keep the puppies until they are at least 9 weeks old before they go to their new homes.

 Before I take my puppy home, what should I do to prepare?

 You should have basic supplies on hand such as a leash and collar, crate or kennel, food and water dishes, brush and comb, and puppy-safe toys.
 Make sure your house is puppy-proof!
 Gate off any rooms you don't want your puppy to go into and put away or put up any health hazards or things you do not want chewed.

 You will receive a microchip registration paper which you can do online before your puppy even comes home which is great to do in case they happen to get lost or stolen.
 If you prefer to mail it in you will have to wait until you pick up your puppy.